 Upon close examination via MRI, chondromalacia appears as fragmentation of the typically smooth articular surface.
 The fragmentation or wearing away of the protective cartilage causes inflammation which in turn results in a buildup of fluid or effusion in the knee, producing pain when moving.

 Symptoms associated with Chondromalacia Medial Femoral Condyle vary widely and cannot be used to make an accurate diagnosis absent MRI or MRA confirmation.
-Moreover, severity of symptoms does not necessarily correlate with condition progression (assigned stage) and should not be relied on as the sole gauge for determining need for surgery.
+Moreover, the severity of symptoms does not necessarily correlate with condition progression (assigned stage) and should not be relied on as the sole gauge for determining the need for surgery.
 Generally, patients with chondromalacia medial Femoral condyle report symptoms of:

 - Inside and/or lateral knee pain